 Tea bushes cover the rolling hillside and all the tea is picked by hand.

 The picturesque scenery at the mouth of Mt.
-Kinabalu is indeed a photographer’s delight.
+Kinabalu is indeed a photographer’s deligh and reminded me of my trip to the Madura Tea Plantation in Australia’s Tweed region.

 Take lunch or dinner in the Sabah Tea Plantation Restaurant.